More, More, More! was one of the fan fiction first stories I ever wrote.

 The captain is having lunch in his mess when things suddenly feel strange.
 He gets up, but he collapses.
-The steward, Preston Jennings (who has that job after Daniels and before Lili), is alarmed, but the captain waves him off.
+The steward, Preston Jennings (who has that job after Daniels and before Lili), expresses alarm, but the captain waves him off.

 Then the captain barges in on a crewman.
 And then, in the hallway, he collapses again.
 But this time, he’s raving and he’s violent.
-Quickly, he’s brought to Sick Bay.
+Quickly, crew members bring him to Sick Bay (including, probably, Preston).
 And almost as quickly, he is temporarily relieved of command, by T’Pol and Phlox, with Hoshi as a witness.

 During the course of the story, it becomes apparent that there’s going to be a mixer between the Enterprise and the Columbia.
-It’s to be a disco party, and the sound system has to be tested.
+It’s to be a disco party, and the sound system needs tests.
 Every now and then, Chip Masterson‘s tests come through, loud and clear, on the intercom (originally, I had Travis doing this).
-The entire playlist was not posted until I wrote On the Radio.
+The entire playlist was not up until I wrote On the Radio.

 - Lobo – Me and You and a Dog Named Boo